NativeScript/nativescript-cli/docs/man_pages/project/testing/build-ios.md

 * `--release` - If set, produces a release build.
 Otherwise, produces a debug build.
 * `--for-device` - If set, produces an application package that you can deploy on device.
 Otherwise, produces a build that you can run only in the native iOS Simulator.
 * `--copy-to` - Specifies the file path where the built `.ipa` will be copied.
 If it points to a non-existent directory, it will be created.
 If the specified value is directory, the original file name will be used.
+* `--provision` - If used without parameter, lists all eligible provisioning profiles.
+If used with UUID or name of your provisioning profile, it will switch to manual signing mode and configure the .xcodeproj file of your app.
+In this case xcconfig should not contain any provisioning/team id flags.
+This provisioning profile will be further used for codesigning the app.
 <% } %>
 <% if(isHtml) { %>
 ### Command Limitations